jackmorrison12/personal-site/content/notes/bigtable.md

   - Google
 ---

+Bigtable is a Distributed Storage System for Structured Data, developed by Google

 ## Why Bigtable?

 Google has lots of data which needs storing and processing, for example: web, satellite and user data